mhauskn/mocapact.github.io/index.md

 ## How to Download

-TODO: Add bash scripts or other instructions to download the dataset.
+Add bash scripts or other instructions to download the dataset.

 ## Distilled Experts

-TODO: Videos of experts trained using this dataset.
+Videos of experts trained using this dataset.

 # Authors